mlzxy/arp/Download.md

 This dataset contains the original pre-generated RLBench train / test demonstration from [peract](https://github.com/peract/peract).
 However, it is much smaller (only 6GB vs hundreds of GBs).
 Therefore, it is much easier to get started with.

 The reason is that I only keep the key frames from the original dataset.
-The context is:
+The back-story is:

 1. RLBench has a key frame extraction procedure, see `keypoint_discovery` function in [rlb/dataset.py](rlb/dataset.py).
 Many existing works use this code snippet.
 2. There has been a long-standing "bug", regarding data sampling, in existing works.
 This "bug" significantly increases the sampling ratio on key frames.
 Read more into this issue here: https://github.com/peract/peract/issues/6#issuecomment-1355555980.
 3. Based on my personal experience, I found only key-frames contribute to the learning of the policy.
 Therefore, I simplify the implementation ("fix" this "bug") and trim the training set.
-4. I optimize a little bit so evaluation do not read the full testing episodes, in doing so, the test set is trimmed.
+4. I optimize the code a little bit so evaluation do not read the full testing episodes, in doing so, the test set is also trimmed.

 # Pretrained Weights

 Here only the instructions on downloading the models of our main results are provided.
-The models for other experiments are stored in the `training-logs` folder (in box) and are detailed in the [Experiments.md](Experiments.md)
+The training logs of other experiments are stored in the `training-logs` folder (in box).
+Those experiments are detailed in the [Experiments.md](Experiments.md)